NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

 ## Style

 + Do not use tabs (ASCII character 9) in code, ever.
 Use spaces (ASCII character 32) instead.
-+ Use 4 spaces per level of indentation, always.
++ Use 4 spaces per level of indentation.
 + Use indentation appropriately and consistently, as shown throughout the examples here.
 + All scripts **MUST** pass [jshint](http://jshint.com/install/) on the settings above with zero errors and zero warnings, with the following exception:
     - Top-level declarations (basically just `function` declarations) that are called "into" from outside of the script will end up being marked as "declared but unused" by jshint, which is of course OK since there's just no way for jshint to know that it actually *is* used.